Click the links below to see the winners in each category:

 Everybody Loves Our Bears

-Sud-berry and Sudbrina Bear with many fans at the Flour Mill Museum - all museums are open to the public throughout the summer.
+Sud-berry and Sudbrina Bear make friends with all ages.
+Below they are seen with with many fans at the Flour Mill Museum and dancing with seniors at Legion Blueberry event.
 Anywhere they go our Blueberry Festival Bears are loved by everyone of all ages.

-Our own Kate and William or Harry and Meghan pictured below on their wedding day Sudbury's Royalty - also watch the video
+Our own Kate and William or Harry and Meghan, Sudbury Royalty pictured below on their wedding day on Lake Ramsey